ArnavN0tiyal/Super/README.md

 5. Super.time.CurrentDate; - Imports the CurrentDate function which gives the current date
 6. Super.time.CurrentTime; - Imports the CurrentTime function which gives the current time
 7. Super.time.CurrentDateTime - Imports the CurrentDateTime function which gives the current date and time
+8. Super.gui; - Imports gui
 # How to use
+There are two ways to use it:
+# First way:
 1. Import Super.func
-2. Create a object of it like - Super.func main = new func();
+2. Create a object of it, like - Super.func main = new func();
 3. Use a function, like if you want use if - main.$if("x","=","y","hello").
 Explanation - The first statement is x and the operator is equals and the second statement is y.
 So this is seeing if that x equals y and if it's true then it will print hello and it's false because x dosen't equal y so it will not print hello.
 4. If you want to import, lets say...
 Math, you would do first do step one then after doing it you will do this - Super.func.math math = main.new math(); then if you want to print cos of 10 you would do - main.$print(math.cos(10));
+# Second way:
+1. Extend any import
+2. Create a object of it, like - gui g = new gui();
+3. Functions - g.$Addtext("hello");
+Rest is same as the first way
 # Tip
-If you want to understand this deeper then I recommend reading the code
+1. If you want to understand this deeper then I recommend reading the code
+2. I recommend extending files instead of importing
+3. Put your files inside the package for it to work